learn-co-students/nyc-web-012720/29-object-oriented-javascript/README.md

 * [ ] describe the difference betwee `__proto__` and `prototype`
 * [ ] create a JavaScript class to wrap properties and functions
 * [ ] create instance and class methods using `static`
+* [ ] refactor app to pull out Movie, Adapter, and EventHandler objects

 ## Some Resources